 Why Choose Loyola for Inflammatory Bowel Disease?

 Having a team of board-certified experts providing critical care when you need it most is important.
-That’s why Loyola Medicine’s digestive health team can diagnose conditions of inflammatory bowel disease in many different ways and promptly treat the cause of your symptoms so you return to normal as soon as possible.
-Loyola’s steadfast commitment to providing lifelong care ensures its impactful presence in maintaining your health.
+This care our expert gastrointestinal & GI surgery specialists provide has been nationally ranked by U.S. News & World Report's 2019-20 Best Hospitals list.
+The digestive health team at Loyola Medicine can diagnose conditions of inflammatory bowel disease in many different ways and promptly treat the cause of your symptoms so you return to normal as soon as possible.

 What Conditions are Treated by Inflammatory Bowel Disease Specialists?